toxic-johann/toxic-decorators/README.md

 ### why configurable of InitializeInstanceFields is false when I use decorators on it?

+> This bug is fixed in Babel 7

 We all knows that, JavaScript class will support public fields later.
 But it bring use some problem.You can see in [this case](https://codepen.io/toxic-johann/pen/XgvGMy):

 ```javascript